gregplaysguitar/hashban.js/readme.markdown

 #### content_init: function(new_content)
 Function to perform any required initialisation on newly loaded content.

-#### duration
-Default transition duration in ms. Defaults to 500

 #### link_order
-List of urls used to determine the direction of the transition.
+List of urls used to determine the direction of the transition, which is passed to the `transition_in` and `transition_out` functions

 #### loaderTimeout
 Delay in ms before showing the loader.
-Used to avoid the loader flashing on fast loads.
+Used to avoid the loader flashing on fast page loads.
 Default is 300.

 #### loader: function(show)
 Function which toggles the loading state based on the argument.
 If